JacobLezberg/adventure-log/docs/sessions/session-21.md

 	- He recommends the Chasm District and the Moonstone Mask for each of those objectives
 	- [[kleb-fumpton|Kleb]] finds a print shop called "Pressing Matters" in the Chasm District that makes designs for shirts and tunics and pays them to print copies of his newest "[[lozenge-azure|Lozenge Azure]] attack ad" pamphlet
 		- The owner, Branklin, is strongly anti-establishment and sympathetic to what [[kleb-fumpton|Kleb]] is trying to do
-		- [[kleb-fumpton|Kleb]] buys 150 copies at 6 copper each (9 gold total), and Franklin also quotes him a price for posters in the future (and puts him in touch with a friend and contact named Guillermo).
+		- [[kleb-fumpton|Kleb]] buys 150 copies at 6 copper each (9 gold total), and Branklin also quotes him a price for posters in the future (and puts him in touch with a friend and contact named Guillermo).
 4 gold are a deposit, with the rest due on completion
 	- On a message board in town, [[kleb-fumpton|Kleb]] sees a Lozenge Gule post denouncing the city watch's un-chad-ness and a general invitation to fight the author. [[kleb-fumpton|Kleb]] posts a response accepting the duel
 - [[rulkorf-alpensinger|Rulkorf]] also buys Navigator's tools and Mason's tools